Cale Self

 Low Brass Seminar

-Cale Self is Associate Professor of Music, Assistant Director of Bands, and Instructor of Euphonium & Tuba at the University of West Georgia in beautiful Carrollton, GA.
-Also serving as the Director of Athletic Bands, Dr. Self directs “The Sound That Lights the South” Marching Band and the “Wolfgang” Basketball Pep Band.
-He also conducts the UWG Symphonic Band, Brass Ensemble, and Tuba Ensemble.
+Cale Self is Professor of Music, Director of Athletic Bands, and Instructor of Euphonium & Tuba at the University of West Georgia in beautiful Carrollton, GA.
+Dr. Self directs the Marching Wolves of West Georgia and the Wolf Gang Basketball Pep Band, and conducts the Symphonic Band, Brass Ensemble, and Tuba Ensemble.
+He also currently serves as Music’s Program Coordinator at UWG.

-Holding degrees in music education and instrumental conducting from West Texas A&M University in Canyon, TX, Dr. Self also holds a doctorate in euphonium performance from the University of Georgia in Athens.
+Holding degrees in music education and instrumental conducting from West Texas A&M University, Dr. Self also holds a doctorate in euphonium performance from the University of Georgia.
 His teachers include David Zerkel, John Lynch, Allen Crowell, Patrick Sheridan, Sam Pilafian, Gary Garner, Joe Nelson, and Joseph Cox.
+He began his career by teaching high school band in his hometown of Midland, TX.

-Dr. Self has performed at state, regional, national, and international conferences and festivals in Alabama, Colorado, Florida, Georgia, Indiana, Louisiana, New York, North Carolina, Ohio, South Carolina, Tennessee, Texas, and Virginia.
+Dr. Self has performed at state, regional, national, and international conferences and festivals in Alabama, Colorado, Florida, Georgia, Indiana, Kentucky, Louisiana, New York, North Carolina, Ohio, Oklahoma, South Carolina, Tennessee, Texas, Virginia, and Washington, D.C.
 He has performed under conductors Keith Lockhart, JoAnn Falletta, Thomas Wilkins, Robert Moody, Ken Lam, Steven Smith, Kraig Williams, and Fred Mills.
-Most recently, he performed Kevin Day’s Concerto for Euphonium with the UWG Wind Ensemble at the 2020 Southern Division Conference of the College Band Directors National Association.
+He is currently on faculty at the Brevard Music Center’s Low Brass Seminar as BMC’s euphonium instructor.

-An advocate for new music, Dr. Self has participated in commissioning consortiums that have resulted in over twenty new works for euphonium, tuba, or concert band over the past eight years, and has performed or conducted premiere performances of thirteen of those pieces.
-Recent commission projects include Norman J. Nelson’s October in July, and Katahj Copley’s Limitless that was a consortium commission from the new Tuba Euphonium Social Justice Initiative.
+Dr. Self has participated in commissioning consortiums that have resulted in over thirty new works for euphonium, tuba, or concert band over the past fifteen years, and has performed or conducted premiere performances of twenty of those pieces.
+Recent commission projects include several works by UWG alumnus Katahj Copley, including Limitless for tuba, euphonium, and piano, and a concerto for euphonium and band entitled Canvases.

-Dr. Self is an artist affiliate with the Andreas Eastman and Parker Mouthpieces companies.
-He remains active in the state of Georgia and throughout the Southeast as a soloist, ensemble musician, conductor, clinician, and adjudicator.
+Dr. Self is an artist affiliate with Eastman Winds and Parker Mouthpieces.
+He is active in the state of Georgia and throughout the Southeast as a soloist, ensemble musician, conductor, clinician, and adjudicator.